 These ports are used for queries specifically targeted for the Global Catalog.
 LDAP requests sent to port 3268/3269 can be used to search for objects in the entire forest.
 However, only the attributes marked for replication to the Global Catalogue can be returned.

 Online directories in XML format

 A public and/or a corporate online directory in XML format can be made available to the user.
-Use this page to enter the provider's details and a name for the directory.

 Settings > Online directories > XML